MauroDeryckere/Pengine/README.md

 ecs.AddComponent<Position>(ent, 1, 1);
 ecs.AddComponent<Velocity>(ent, 20, 30);

-//Iterate over all entities with a positon: for(auto& e : ecs.GetComponents<Position>()){
+//Iterate over all entities with a position: for(auto& e : ecs.GetComponents<Position>()){
     //Do something